containers/common/docs/containers.conf.5.md

 **image**=""

-Default image used when creating a new VM using `podman machine init`.
+Default image URI when creating a new VM using `podman machine init`.
 Options: On Linux/Mac, `testing`, `stable`, `next`.
-On Windows, the major version of the OS (e.g `35`).
-For all platforms you can alternatively specify a custom path or download URL to an image.
-The default is `testing` on Linux/Mac, and `35` on Windows.
+On Windows, the major version of the OS (e.g `36`) for Fedora 36.
+For all platforms you can alternatively specify a custom download URL to an image.
+Container engines translate URIs $OS and $ARCH to the native OS and ARCH.
+URI "https://example.com/$OS/$ARCH/foobar.ami" would become "https://example.com/linux/amd64/foobar.ami" on a Linux AMD machine.
+The default value
+is `testing` on Linux/Mac, and on Windows.

 **memory**=2048